 Our business activities are subject to legal requirements and governmental and quasi-governmental regulatory supervision in all countries in which we operate.
 Also, such regulations may require individual or company licensing to conduct our business activities.
 While these requirements may vary from location to location, they are generally designed to protect our clients by establishing minimum standards of conduct and practice, particularly regarding the provision of advice and product information, as well as financial criteria.
-We are also subject to data privacy regulations that apply to health, medical, financial and other types of personal information belonging to our employees, clients and their employees and other third parties across most jurisdictions, including, among others, the E.U. and U.K. General Data Protection Regulations, the Personal Information Protection Law ('PIPL') in China and privacy legislation in certain U.S. states.
+We are also subject to data privacy regulations that apply to health, medical, financial and other types of personal information belonging to our employees, clients and their employees and other third parties across most jurisdictions. including, among others, the E.U. and U.K. General Data Protection Regulations, the Personal Information Protection Law ('PIPL') in China and privacy legislation in certain U.S. states, including the California Privacy Rights Act ('CPRA').
+Sustainable investing and environmental, social and governance initiatives continue to be the focus of increased regulatory scrutiny across jurisdictions, with emerging regulation of greenhouse gas emissions and disclosures of their impact on the climate, including in the state of California, proposed rules of the U.S. Securities and Exchange Commission, the Corporate Sustainability Reporting Directive and other regulations across the E.U.
+Across many jurisdictions we are subject to various financial crime laws and regulations through our activities, activities of associated persons, the products and services we provide and our business and client relationships.
+Such laws and regulations relate to, among other areas, sanctions and export control, anti-bribery, anti-corruption, anti-money-laundering and counter-terrorist financing.
+Similarly, we are subject in many jurisdictions to antitrust laws, which are designed to promote robust competition in the markets in which we participate.

 Our most significant regulatory regions are further described below: